 • electronic communication (eg. email or internet).

 It does not include contact between fellow employees or between an employer and their employee.
 So you don’t need a WWC Check simply if you have employees under the age of 18 years or because you have adults working alongside children in your business.
-Exemptions can also apply to certain people.

 • baby sitting or child-minding